CL flickr

 Our colleague Wayne Garcia, at our sister paper in Tampa, is keeping us in the loop on the latest hearing in the ongoing battle to determine who will be the owner of the six-newspaper Creative Loafing Inc. chain, the second-largest alt-weekly conglomerate in the country.

-The battle is between current owner Ben Eason, whose family founded the chain, and Eason’s largest creditor, hedge fund Atalaya Capital Management.
+Currently, the battle is between current owner Ben Eason, whose family founded the chain, and Eason’s largest creditor, hedge fund Atalaya Capital Management.

 Today’s hearing will was expected to finalize some important rules for the Aug.
 25 equity auction, which will determine who will control the company.
 But the judge decided to hold off on finalizing the rules until the very day of the auction.